BryanSchuetz/dai/_projects/el-salvador-improved-management-and-conservation-critical-watersheds-imccw.md

 end: 2010
 client: U.S. Agency for International Development
 solutions:
-- Environment
+- Climate and Environment
-- Natural Resource Management
+- Nature, Oceans, and Biodiversity
 -
 regions:
 - Latin America and the Caribbean